Sound Mixer Services

 Mad Max Fury Road Best Sound Mixing + Best Sound Editing Oscars — Australian production sound at world top tier

-Our production sound mixer attachments cover features, prestige TV, commercials, and large-scale global productions running through Disney Studios Australia Sydney, Village Roadshow Studios Gold Coast, Docklands Studios Melbourne, and Adelaide Studios SAFC.
+Our production sound mixer attachments cover features, prestige TV, commercials, and large-scale global shoots running through Disney Studios Australia Sydney, Village Roadshow Studios Gold Coast, Docklands Studios Melbourne, and Adelaide Studios SAFC.

 Here is the breakdown.
-MEAA covers union representation; reciprocal IATSE Local 695 (US Production Sound) plan for global productions; AFTRS Sydney (federal national school since 1973), VCA Melbourne, RMIT, Griffith Film School, and SAE Institute (Aussie-founded, worldwide exported) train the production sound bench.
+MEAA covers union representation.
+Reciprocal IATSE Local 695 (US Production Sound) plan for global shoots.
+AFTRS Sydney (federal national school since 1973), VCA Melbourne, RMIT, Griffith Film School, and SAE Institute (Aussie-founded, worldwide exported) train the production sound bench.
 Productions structure through Producer Offset 30 percent + state rebates above 40 percent good.
 Safe Work Australia WHS Act, Fair Work Ombudsman, Superannuation 11 percent, GST 10 percent apply.

 ACT 03